 Down is the undercoating of the bird, and the feathers are the outermost layer found on the back and wings—which is why feather-filled products sometimes contain quills.
-"Down pillows tend to be somewhat softer and hold their shape a bit better than feather pillows," says Dr. Roland, explaining that a higher percentage of feathers may provide more support.
+"Down pillows tend to be somewhat softer and hold their shape a bit better than feather pillows," says Joshua Roland, a board-certified sleep physician, explaining that a higher percentage of feathers may provide more support.

 There’s also the matter of goose vs. duck down.
 As you might expect, goose down tends to be larger than duck down, simply based on the size of the bird, which makes goose down more insulating and warmer.

 It’s important to keep your spine in proper alignment during the night, and different sleeping positions often benefit from certain styles of pillows.
-“Back and side sleepers should strive for a pillow that aligns their neck and spine properly,” says Dr. Peter Polos, MD, Ph.D.
+“Back and side sleepers should strive for a pillow that aligns their neck and spine properly,” says Peter Polos, a board-certified doctor in both pulmonary medicine and sleep medicine.
 “A pillow that’s too high or too low can cause neck discomfort.”

 Every tester shared their sleeping positions in their insights to get a better feel for how that pillow performed for their personal styles.
 In general, back and side sleepers enjoyed a firmer pillow, while stomach sleepers preferred something a bit softer.